yowainwright/yowainwright.github.io/src/pages/2017-09-14-front-end-confguration.md

 ---

-**Note:** this command assumed there is a `src/` directory and doesn't assume other directories might need linting.
-Change the script above accordingly to suite your needs.
+**Note:** this command assumed there is an `src/` directory and doesn't assume other directories might need linting.
+Change the script above accordingly to suit your needs.

 ### Babel